Shohei Ohtani leaves mound with trainer after throwing 6 straight balls, including 2 wild pitches

 Ohtani threw six straight balls — including two consecutive wild pitches — and, after a conference on the mound, departed with a 2-0 count against Spencer Steer.

+Ohtani might start having second thoughts about facing the Reds on the mound.
+His last pitching appearance against Cincinnati was Aug.
+23, 2023, for the Los Angeles Angels.
+He left in the second inning with a torn ligament in his elbow, an injury that led to his second Tommy John surgery.

-The Dodgers' plan for Wednesday was for Ohtani to throw four innings.
-He threw 51 pitches, 32 for strikes, in three-plus innings.
+The Dodgers' plan for Wednesday was for Ohtani to throw four innings, which would have been the longest outing of his pitching comeback.

 AP MLB: https://apnews.com/hub/mlb